Automattic: WP Engine dispute and lawsuit

-Towards the end of September 2024, Automattic was involved in a controversy with WP Engine, in which Automattic claimed WP Engine used the WordPress trademark in a way that confused consumers.
+In September 2024, Automattic was involved in a controversy with WP Engine, in which Automattic claimed WP Engine used the WordPress trademark in a way that confused consumers.
 One of the main claims made is that WP Engine does not pay trademark royalties to the WordPress Foundation.
 Over 8 percent of Automattic's staff resigned after CEO Matt Mullenweg offered $30,000 or six months' salary as severance to those who disagreed with his stance.
-The next month, Mullenweg made another offer, this time of nine months' salary.
+The following month, Mullenweg made a second offer, increasing the severance to nine months' salary.

 Corporate affairs

 As of December 2024, Automattic's board consisted of the following directors: